-Can Hydrogen Peroxide Cure Ear-Piercing Infections?
+Can Hydrogen Peroxide Cure an Infected Piercing?

 Ear piercings or any other body piercing causes a wound in the skin.
 Because of the nature of our skin, the wound begins to heal in 24 to 48 hours.
 That's the job of our immune system.

-In addition, the person doing the piercing usually applies an anti-septic and anti-bacterial gel before and after the piercing.
-The piercing professional also uses clean needles so that the person-to-person transfer of pathogens is limited.
-This is why it is important to get a piercing done from a professional and reliable expert.
-This minimises the risk of contracting any infection after piercing.
+Additionally, the technician doing the piercing usually applies an anti-septic and anti-bacterial gel before and after the piercing.
+The piercing professional also uses clean needles to limit the potential for person-to-person transfer of pathogens.
+This is why it is important to get a piercing done by a professional, reliable expert.
+This minimizes the risk of contracting an infection after piercing.

 Despite all efforts and precautions, some people end up getting infected because of the piercing.

 Causes of Infections After Piercing

 - Infected needle or unclean hands are used

 - Improper handling of the pierced body part

 - Contaminated ring

 - Earring or any ring used is clasped too tightly